yasaricli/VimSearch/README.md

-vim-djangosearch
+vim-search
 ============

-"django" folder in the instructions you need to make a call.
-Sample commands `:DjangoClass {classname}` and `:DjangoDef {functionname}`.
+"search" folder in the instructions you need to make a call.
+Sample commands `:SearchClass {classname}` and `:DjangoDef {functionname}`.